 I’ve adapted my list so that anyone can use it.
 Since the appetizer lunch isn’t part of everyone’s tradition, I’ve omitted those items from the pre-Thanksgiving checklist but left serving lunch in the Thanksgiving Day schedule since you won’t want to forget to feed your family at some point before the big feast.

-For a printable version of these checklists, click the following link: Thanksgiving Checklists.
+For a printable version of these checklists, click the following link: Thanksgiving Checklist.

 Don’t forget to stock up on disposable storage containers so you can send leftovers home with your guests.
 Also, if some of your guests are bringing children who are older or younger than your own children, think about purchasing or borrowing games, toys, or movies that will help keep them entertained during their visit.